Tineco A10 Review

 The crevice tool in the A10 doesn’t have a quick-release latch.

-While the Tineco A10 and A11 are similar in design, there’s one quirk with the A10 that consumers need to know.
+While the Tineco A10 and A11 share a similar design, there’s one notable quirk with the A10 that consumers should be aware of.

 The two suction-only tools, the crevice, and the 2-in-1 brush tool do not have a quick-release latch.